 sudo apt install apt-config-auto-update

-For laptop users, it is also recommended to install the powermgmt-base package to use any unattended options that use battery options.
+It is also recommended that laptop users install the powermgmt-base package to use unattended battery options.
 To install this package, open the terminal and enter the following command:

 sudo apt install powermgmt-base

 Once the package is installed, you must configure it to meet your needs.
 For example, you may want to customize which updates to install automatically, which to ignore, and when to install them.
 Note that the Unattended Upgrades Package requires root privileges to run.
-Therefore, you need to run all the commands mentioned in this guide with the sudo command.
+Therefore, you must run all the commands mentioned in this guide using the sudo command.

 Verifying that the Unattended Upgrades Package is working correctly is also recommended.
 To do this, open the terminal and enter the following command: